Connect with us

 Bibliothèque nationale de France, CC BY-SA

 Establishing an intellectual framework for medical study was an accomplishment of early medieval scholars.
-Doctors the risk of being lumped together with those who dealt in sorcery and pagan folklore, a real possibility given that the who composed the Greek medical canon were pagans themselves.
+Doctors faced the risk of being lumped together with those who dealt in sorcery and pagan folklore, a real possibility given that the men who composed the Greek medical canon were pagans themselves.
 The early medieval scribes responsible for producing the medical books of their age crafted powerful arguments about the respectability and piety of the doctor.
 Their arguments manifest in illustrations that sanctified the human doctor by setting him parallel to Christ.

-This sanctification was a crucial step in medicine as its own advanced degree program at the first universities that were established around 1200 in Europe.
+This sanctification was a crucial step in including medicine as its own advanced degree program at the first universities that were established around 1200 in Europe.
 Thus began the licensing of healers: the elite “phisici” – the root of the English word “physician” – trained at the university, along with empirical practitioners like surgeons, herbalists and female healers who claimed a unique authority to treat gynecological illnesses.

 Today, religious dogmatism is often equated with vaccine hesitancy and resistance to basic scientific truths like evolution.
 But deeply religious thinkers of the past often saw rational medicine as an expression of faith, not something endangering it.
 Herbal remedies were scribbled into the margins of early medieval works on theology, history, church sacraments and more.
 This suggests that book owners valued such knowledge, and people of all classes were actively exchanging recipes and cures by word of mouth before writing the most useful ones down.